Our Identity: Mission, Vision & Core Values

 Why We Exist

-Climate change isn’t a distant threat—it’s a daily reality for marginalized communities facing erratic floods and droughts.
-LEA was founded to bridge critical gaps in the current landscape:
+Climate change isn’t a distant threat—it’s a daily reality for marginalized communities facing erratic floods and droughts that destroy crops, worsen malnutrition, and trigger severe health crises.
+LEA was founded to bridge critical gaps in the current landscape.
+We believe that those hit hardest should lead the recovery.
+By empowering youth and women with the tools to innovate, we turn vulnerable communities into healthy, self-reliant, and climate-resilient ecosystems:

-Advocacy: Ensuring that vulnerable groups are no longer excluded from environmental policy-making.
+Advocacy & Inclusion: Ensuring that youth, women, and health advocates from marginalized communities are no longer excluded from environmental and public health policy-making.

 Our Strategic Pillars